Pebble Accretion: Pebble accretion as a planet formation mechanism

-In the far outer disk (\fg{epsmosaic}d) pebble accretion becomes increasingly inefficient, even though with $\delta_z=10^{-4}$ the disk is relatively quiescent.
-The pebble accretion onset mass\ccc{Rinit} $m_\mathrm{init}$ amounts to bodies similar to Pluto, if not Mars.
-This suppression of pebble accretion is entirely due to the higher $\eta$ ($m_\ast\propto\eta^3 \propto h_\mathrm{gas}^6$) and therefore sensitive to the disk model.
-To render pebble accretion efficient the pebbles' drift velocity must be reduced, which can happen in rings (see below).
+In the outer disk (\fg{epsmosaic}d) pebble accretion becomes increasingly inefficient.
+Even though with $\delta_z=10^{-4}$ the disk is rather quiescent, growing planets beyond Earth masses requires ${\gg}10^2\,m_\oplus$ in pebbles.
+Another problem is that the pebble accretion onset mass $R_\mathrm{init}$ \eqp{Rinit} amounts to bodies of size similar to Pluto, if not Mars.
+This suppression of pebble accretion arises due to the higher $\eta$ (or gas scaleheight) which affects both the initiation mass ($R_\mathrm{init}\propto\eta^3 \propto h_\mathrm{gas}^6$) and the efficiency ($\epsilon \sim \eta^{-1}$).
+Although sensitive to the disk model---with colder disk providing more favorable conditions---the efficacy of pebble accretion is doubtful.
+To render pebble accretion efficient in the (far) outer disk the pebbles' drift velocity must be reduced, which can happen in rings (see below).